fbvarela/genefinder/README.md

 You can also run the project using the embedded IDE console or clicking the play button.

 #### Repository (https://github.com/anikies/genefinder)
-I've created two branches in the Github repository.
-Developed, where I committed all the changes during the developed process, and master, with the first app final version.
+I've created two branches in the Github repository. *Develop*, where I committed all the changes during the developed process, and *master*, with the first app final version.

 #### Deployment
 To deploy the application it can be used a pipeline using a Continuous Integration software.
 To scale to meet increased demand you can run multiple instances in Kubernetes.